Resume example

 Soft skills: Mentorship, academic advising, public speaking, peer collaboration, interdisciplinary communication, committee leadership, editorial judgment, time management across research/teaching/service

-5 tips for a standout college professor resume
+5 tips to strengthen your college professor resume

 1. Lead with your publication record.
 In academia, publications are currency.
 State your total count, highlight top-tier journals by name (and impact factor if impressive), and note your h-index if it’s strong.